 'Jaws': THR's 1975 Review

-A blockbuster arrived in U.S. theaters in June 1975.
+A blockbuster arrived in U.S. theaters on June 20, 1975.
 The PG-rated, 124-minute feature adaptation of the best-selling novel Jaws quickly captured the attention of summer moviegoing audiences, becoming an enduring classic.
 The Hollywood Reporter's original review is below.

 Like Warners' Exorcist of years ago, Universal's Jaws reeks of the sweet smell of success.
 Rarely has a picture generated quite so much advance want-to-see — and, significantly, for many of the same reasons that accounted for the previous box-office triumph.
 Its theme is already thoroughly familiar, even to those who have never read the book on which it is based.
 (Universal's shark's head logo should fill in the blanks for those few who have never even heard of the Peter Benchley novel.)
 And its multitudinous production problems, again well-publicized, could only generate further interest.